Azure/iotedge/test/README.md

 ~~~
 ###### Create TLS certificates
 We will be running the container registry with TLS and authentication turned on.
 If you already have certs for TLS, feel free to use those and skip the cert creation steps listed below.
-In a convenient directory, create a folder called `auth` to store your keys and certs (*I have used /home/azureuser/auth*)
+In a convenient directory, create a folder called `auth` to store your keys and certs (*The snippets below use /home/azureuser/auth*)
 ~~~sh
 mkdir auth
 cd auth